Ceelog/phpdoc-en/src/language/constants/syntax.md

 Syntax
 ------

-You can define a constant by using the <span class="function">define</span>-function or by using the *const* keyword outside a class definition as of PHP 5.3.0.
-While <span class="function">define</span> allows a constant to be defined to an arbitrary expression, the *const* keyword has restrictions as outlined in the next paragraph.
+Constants can be defined using the *const* keyword, or by using the
+<span class="function">define</span>-function.
+While <span
+class="function">define</span> allows a constant to be defined to an arbitrary expression, the *const* keyword has restrictions as outlined in the next paragraph.
 Once a constant is defined, it can never be changed or undefined.

-When using the *const* keyword, only scalar data (<span class="type">boolean</span>, <span class="type">integer</span>, <span class="type">float</span> and <span class="type">string</span>) can be contained in constants prior to PHP 5.6.
-From PHP 5.6 onwards, it is possible to define a constant as a scalar expression, and it is also possible to define an <span class="type">array</span> constant.
+When using the *const* keyword, only scalar (<span class="type">boolean</span>, <span class="type">integer</span>, <span class="type">float</span> and <span class="type">string</span>) expressions and constant <span class="type">array</span>s containing only scalar expressions are accepted.
 It is possible to define constants as a <span class="type">resource</span>, but it should be avoided, as it can cause unexpected results.

-You can get the value of a constant by simply specifying its name.
+The value of a constant is accessed simply by specifying its name.
-Unlike with variables, you should *not* prepend a constant with a *$*.
-You can also use the function <span class="function">constant</span> to read a constant's value if you wish to obtain the constant's name dynamically.
-Use <span class="function">get\_defined\_constants</span>
+Unlike variables, a constant is *not* prepended with a *$*.
+It is also possible to use the <span class="function">constant</span> function to read a constant's value if the constant's name is obtainned dynamically.
-to get a list of all defined constants.
+Use <span class="function">get\_defined\_constants</span> to get a list of all defined constants.

 > **Note**: <span class="simpara"> Constants and (global) variables are
 > in a different namespace.
 This implies that for example **`TRUE`** and